Last updated: 06 October 2021

 Hebern rotor machine

-1918: German engineer Arthur Scherbius invents the Enigma machine (pictured) for commercial use.
+1918: German engineer Arthur Scherbius invented the Enigma machine (pictured) for commercial use.
 Rather than the one rotor used by Hebern's device, it uses several.
-Recognizing its genius, the German military begins to use it to send coded transmissions.
+Recognizing its genius, the German military began to use it to send coded transmissions.

 But wait.
 There's more about Enigma.

-It proves crucial to the Allies' World War II victory.
+It proved crucial to the Allies' World War II victory.

-You can read more about the Bombe Machine designed by Turing and created by the British Tabulating Machine Company here.
+You can read more about the Bombe Machine designed by Turing and created by the British Tabulating Machine Company.

-1945: Claude E. Shannon of Bell Labs publishes an article called "A mathematical theory of cryptography."
+1945: Claude E. Shannon of Bell Labs published an article called "A mathematical theory of cryptography."
 It's the starting point of modern cryptography.